Haveadream1/tic-tac-toe/README.md

 2. CSS
 * Add images for bots and players
 3. JS
-* Change functions
-* Use less global code
-* Implement a Gameboard object and store the array inside
-* Clean code, and winning conditions
 * Create clear game instructions
 * Display who wins, not which choice has won
 * Make the opponent choice more clear (ie. bot has been selected)